-- To further stabilise tripods (e.g. carbon fibre tripods) against strong wind, attach your backpack to the tripod with a short bungee cord to give the tripod some weight.
+- To further stabilize tripods (e.g. carbon fiber tripods) against strong wind, attach your backpack to the tripod with a short bungee cord to give the tripod some weight.
 Make sure your backpack is still touching the ground and not swinging in midair.
 This is the reason for the little loop some tripods have near the central column.

 Kinds of Tripods

 Tripods are typically defined as compact, travel, or full-size depending on how small they fold: anything that folds into a package that will easily fit into a hand luggage or camera bag, (eg. shorter than 20″) is considered a travel tripod.
 Anything larger goes under the so called full-size tripods category.

 Sometimes, tripods which fold into a very small size are called compact tripods and those are generally less stable and much shorter than full-size tripods.
 These cannot support as much weight.

 How small a tripod folds is related to the number of sections that make up the tripod legs; fewer sections generally correspond to greater stability.
 Full-size professional tripods rarely have more than three sections per leg.

 Some of the Best Affordable Tripods for Landscape Photography

 If you are shopping for a good tripod you should have a look at what reputable brands such as Manfrotto, Gitzo, Benro, Vanguard, Cullmann, MeFOTO, and Giotto propose in their lineup.

 Serious and professional photographers and video photographers should look at the very high-end tripods, like those made by Really Right Stuff which are able to safely support more the 20 kg of gear while weighting little more than 2 kg.